3143 Notification and Dissemination of Information About Student Offenses and Notification of Threats of Violence or Harm

 If there is a specific and significant threat to the health or safety of a student or other individuals, the district may disclose information from education records to appropriate parties whose knowledge of the information is necessary.
 Timing and details of the notice will be as extensive as permitted by the federal Family Educational Rights and Privacy Act, other legal limitations, and the circumstances.

-The district may use information about a threat of harm or violence in connection with student discipline consistent with Board Policy No. 3240, Student Behavior and Disciplinary Responses, and the Seattle Public Schools’ Student Rights and Responsibilities document.
+The district may use information about a threat of harm or violence in connection with student discipline consistent with Board Policy No. 3240, Student Behavior and Disciplinary Responses, and the Basic Rules of Seattle Public Schools.

 The district, Board, school officials, and school employees providing notice in good faith as required and consistent with the Board’s policies are immune from any liability arising out of such notification.
 A person who intentionally and in bad faith or maliciously, knowingly makes a false notification of a threat under this section is guilty of a misdemeanor punishable under RCW 9A.20.021.